cacabo/cis-522-final-project/agar-py/README.md

 - [x] Make it such that an agent cannot split after a certain number of clock ticks not ms
 - [x] Checks to see if AgentCells are overlapping
 - [x] Eating mass
+- [x] Split into many pieces when eats virus
+- [x] Case where cells totally overlap (pick random angle)
+- [ ] Shooting viruses
 - [ ] Abstract out stupid AI with interface that could be used by RL agent (Mak)
-- [ ] Split into many pieces when eats virus
-- [ ] Shooting viruses
-- [ ] Case where cells totally overlap (pick random angle)
+- [ ] Bug with eating parts of agents